Crustless Quiche for Friday Foodie Fix

 Thanks for your support on Amy’s blog!
 Your quiche looks so good!

 Hi Iris–Welcome to gfe!
-I love your beautiful name; the name of your blog, The Daily Dietribe (so clever!); and your story you shared about going gluten free resolving your depression.
+I love your beautiful name; the name of your blog, The Daily Dietribe; and your story you shared about going gluten free resolving your depression.
 That is just so huge and I’m so happy that being gluten free has given you that new life!
 As I shared on Amy’s blog, Dr. Vikki Petersen has shared her findings on celiac.com about how much of depression can be resolved by going gluten free and why.

 Thanks for the compliments on the quiche, too!
-It’s good stuff, and a nice way to warm up the kitchen now that cooler days are coming.
+It’s good stuff, and a nice way to warm up the kitchen now that cooler days are coming. 😉

 Shirley